solvebl/ISOP/README.md

 # READS TO TREES WORKFLOW v.
 160223

 This workflow is meant for handling target capture data using the angiosperms353 bait kit.
-The input data is raw reads (.fastq) and final output is unaligned gene sequences (.fasta/.FNA).
+The input data is raw reads (.fastq) and final output is a species tree from ASTRAL (.tree).
 The workflow should be run on the Saga cluster (https://documentation.sigma2.no/hpc_machines/saga.html).
 All code starting with #!/bin/bash should be saved as separate, plain text files, and run as a jobscripts (https://documentation.sigma2.no/jobs/job_scripts.html).

 # Before you start